ethersphere/swarm-guide/contents/introduction.rst

 ---------------------

-This document's source code is found at https://github.com/ethersphere/swarm-guide The most up-to-date swarm book in various formats is available on the old web http://ethersphere.org/swarm/docs as well as on swarm bzz://swarm/guide
+This document's source code is found at https://github.com/ethersphere/swarm-guide The HTML rendered version is available at https://swarm-guide.readthedocs.io/en/latest/

 Status
 ---------------

-The status of swarm is proof of concept 3 release series (POC3).
+The status of Swarm is proof of concept 3 release series (POC3).

 .. note:: Swarm is experimental code and untested in the wild.
 Use with extreme care.
 We encourage developers to connect to the testnet with their permanent nodes and give us feedback.